-Available online resources: From each library research workstation readers have access to the Library’s public websites, including the online catalog, and networked online resources covering numerous subject areas.
+Available online resources: Readers have access to the Library’s public websites, including the online catalog, and networked online resources covering numerous subject areas from the library research workstations and from their laptops.
 Access to some resources may be limited to one or more locations; some resources may require additional authorization.
 Generally, these restrictions on access reflect licensing requirements to which the Library is bound.

 The priority of the Library is the preservation and safety of its collections.
 So, while we strive to provide the best possible service to our users, we reserve the right to refuse the reproduction of materials which may be endangered by the processes used.

-The Library requires the deposit of a digital copy of all professional reproductions via DVD, USB or other electronic means (ftp, dropbox, wetransfer etc.).
+The Library requires the deposit of a digital copy of all professional reproductions via DVD, USB or other electronic means (dropbox, wetransfer etc.).

 1. Photography – scanning for personal, scholarly use

-Readers may take photographs of or scan collection materials for their personal use in the Reading Room, using their personal camera or overhead scanners, provided that the condition of the material allows it.
+Readers may take photographs of or scan collection materials for their personal use, using their personal camera or overhead scanners (located in the Main Reading Room and in the Digital Resources Area), provided that the condition of the material allows it.
 Library staff reserves the right to restrict or prohibit photography when it may physically damage materials; disrupt other readers; violate donor restrictions and purchasing agreements; or if items have been previously digitized.

 NB: According to the law, whole books may not be reproduced.